kelly-musk/elliptic_curve_math_engine/src/point_arithmetic/readMe.md

 - 96 Bytes (Three 32-byte integers)
 - Cheap (12 Multiplications, 0 Inversions)
 - Contains Explicit $Z=0$ for inifinity flag
+### Issues encountered:
+- Issues with comparison of jacobian co-ordinates and normal EcPoint co-ordinates
+- Issues with conversion of Jacobian to Normal where it entered an infinite loop in the inverse - underflow caused arbitrary values in the test to enter an unwanted state - to combat this, i set it that if z is one, it shoudl just return the x and y as it is specified in the JacobianPoint

 # Flow